Ask AI

 Function: Create a double

-This action allows you to create a new variable in your application's memory (called the "variable scope") and store a number with decimal places in it.
-This is useful for holding values like prices, percentages, measurements, or any other numerical data that might have fractions.
+This action allows you to create a new variable in your application's memory to store a decimal number (a "double").
+This is useful for holding numerical values that might have fractions, like prices, measurements, or calculated results.
+Once created, you can use this variable in other parts of your application.

 Input